SnorlaX0209/Excel-Sales-Analytics-Project-of-AtliQ-Hardwares/README.md

-## Sales Report:
+## Sales Report :

-- **Problem Statement:**

-  AtliǪ Hardwares, a prominent player in the hardware industry, excels in crafting top-tier PCs, printers, mice, and computers.
-With a formidable global presence, the company now confronts the pivotal task of enhancing sales optimization and bolstering net gross margins.
 - **Project Objective:**

-  This project delves into the analysis of a vast dataset containing over half a million records of unorganized sales data, necessitating extensive Extract, Transform, Load (ETL) efforts.
-The primary objective is to unearth strategic insights that will empower AtliQ Hardwares to make informed decisions and effectively track key performance indicators (KPIs).
-The ultimate aim is to drive substantial improvements in the company's performance, particularly in net sales and net gross margin, in the years ahead.
-- **Project Significance:**

-  Unlocking the potential within this dataset is paramount to maximizing AtliǪ Hardwares' sales and profitability.
-Through harnessing the power of data analytics, my goal is to convert challenges into opportunities and facilitate data-driven decision-making.
-Join me on this transformative journey to unearth the hidden treasures within AtliǪ Hardwares' sales and finance data, thereby enhancing their global market presence and financial health.
-Welcome to the era of data-driven transformation!
-- **Project Overview:**
-  - **Sales Analysis and Reporting:**

-     - **Objective:**

-         I crafted a comprehensive customer performance report, providing a detailed analysis of customer behavior and trends.
-Additionally, I conducted an in-depth comparison of market performance against sales targets, identifying areas of opportunity and strategies for improvement.
-     - **Achievements:**
-       I implemented solutions that enable businesses to effectively monitor and evaluate their sales activities.
-Through the identification of critical sales patterns and the tracking of essential key performance indicators (KPIs), businesses can make data-driven decisions to drive growth and success
-- **Technical and Soft-Skills:**
-     - **Technical Skills:**

-       I possess proficiency in ETL methodology (Extract, Transform, Load), with skills in generating date tables using Power Query.
-My experience includes deriving fiscal months and quarters, establishing data model relationships with Power Pivot, and adeptly incorporating supplementary data into existing data models.
-Additionally, I am skilled in using DAX to create calculated columns, enhancing data analysis capabilities.
-     - **Soft-Skills:**

-       I have a refined understanding of Sales and Finance Reports and am capable of designing user-centric reports with empathy in mind.
-My experience includes optimizing report generation through meticulous fine-tuning and developing a systematic approach to devising a report-building plan.
+    **1.** Customer Performance Report: Develop a detailed analysis of customer behavior and purchasing patterns.

+    **2.** Market Performance vs. Sales Targets: Conduct a thorough comparison between market performance and predefined sales targets.

+- **Purpose of sales analytics:** Sales analytics aims to empower businesses by enabling them to monitor, evaluate, and optimize their sales activities and performance.

+- **Importance of analyzing sales data:** Analyzing sales data is crucial for identifying sales patterns, trends, and outliers, and for tracking key performance indicators (KPIs) such as revenue growth, market share, and customer acquisition costs.

+- **Role of reports:** Sales reports play a critical role in determining effective customer discounts, facilitating negotiations with consumers, and identifying potential business expansion opportunities in promising countries or regions.

+## Technical Skills:

+- [x]	ETL Methodology: Proficient in Extract, Transform, Load (ETL) processes for data integration and manipulation.
+- [x]	Power Query: Skilled in generating date tables and manipulating data using Power Query.
+- [x]	Power Pivot: Experienced in establishing data model relationships and enhancing data analysis using Power Pivot.
+- [x]	Data Model Enhancement: Proficient in incorporating supplementary data into existing data models for comprehensive analysis.
+- [x] DAX: Utilization of Data Analysis Expressions (DAX) for creating calculated columns and measures in Power BI and Excel.

+## Soft Skills:

+- [x] Sales & Finance Reports: Refined understanding of Sales and Finance Reports, including the ability to interpret and analyze complex financial data.
+- [x] User-centric Design: Skillful in designing reports with a user-centric approach, considering the needs and perspectives of the end-users.
+- [x] Report Generation Optimization: Experienced in optimizing report generation processes through meticulous fine-tuning, enhancing efficiency and accuracy.
+- [x] Systematic Approach: Proficient in developing a systematic approach to devising a report-building plan, ensuring consistency and effectiveness in reporting practices.